high-skyy/Personal_Research_Hadoop_Spark/README.md

 ## My Method

 ### Idea
-When joining spatial data (intersects, within ...) the original methods supported by Spark are not adequate.
-For example shuffle hash join or shuffle-merge join.
-By classifying the spatial data into many sets that have a specific value, shuffle hash join or shuffle-merge join could be applicable.
+When joining spatial data (intersects, within ...), the original methods supported by Spark are not adequate (e.g., shuffle hash join or shuffle sort-merge join).
+By classifying the spatial data into many sets that have a specific value, shuffle hash join or shuffle sort-merge join could be applicable.
 The amount of records that need to be calculated by complicated functions used for spatial join are expected to decrease.
-After joining the spatial data by shuffle hash join or shuffle-merge join the shrinked data then could be loaded to the main memory and be selected using orginal functions for spatial joins.
+After joining the spatial data by shuffle hash join or shuffle sort-merge join the data then could be loaded into the main memory and be selected using original functions for spatial joins.

 ### Implementation Steps
 1. Divide the space where the spatial data resides and give the divided space a specific value.
 2. Make a new column for the specific value of space.
-3. Join the tables using the shuffle hash join or shuffle-merge join.
+3. Join the tables using the shuffle hash join or shuffle sort-merge join.
-4. Load intermediate results to the main memory and select the records that satisfy the condition.
+4. Load intermediate results into the main memory and select the records that satisfy the condition.
 5. Return the records as a result.

 <!-- PROGRESS -->
 ## Progress

 ### Study of Basic Knowledge During Progress
-- Learned_basics (Directory : Learned_basics)
+- Learned basics (Directory : Learned_basics)
   - Network
   - OS